 Topping off your fuel before departing is a great way to ensure a safe return to the docks.
 If you do not have a full tank before heading out, be extra cautious of the distance you travel and leave a considerable amount of extra fuel for your journey back.
 In this scenario, being extra cautious and staying closer to land is your best bet!

 Ensure all the required navigation lights for your specific boat are installed and before every departure, check their working status.
 Also, make sure to bring a waterproof flashlight on every boating trip.

 Boat Safety Kit

-Having a boat safety kit can make all the difference when you are in an unusual or unsafe boating situations.
+Having a boat safety kit can make all the difference when you are in unusual or unsafe boating situations.
 When creating your kit, be sure to include: